Aspirin: Gastrointestinal

 Aspirin increases the risk of upper gastrointestinal bleeding.
 Enteric coating on aspirin may be used in manufacturing to prevent release of aspirin into the stomach to reduce gastric harm, but enteric coating does not reduce gastrointestinal bleeding risk.
 Enteric-coated aspirin may not be as effective at reducing blood clot risk.
 Combining aspirin with other NSAIDs has been shown to further increase the risk of gastrointestinal bleeding.
 Using aspirin in combination with clopidogrel or warfarin also increases the risk of upper gastrointestinal bleeding.

 The blockade of COX-1 by aspirin apparently results in the upregulation of COX-2 as part of a gastric defense.
 There is no clear evidence that simultaneous use of a COX-2 inhibitor with aspirin may increase the risk of gastrointestinal injury.

 "Buffering" is an additional method used with the intent to mitigate gastrointestinal bleeding, such as by preventing aspirin from concentrating in the walls of the stomach, although the benefits of buffered aspirin are disputed.
 Almost any buffering agent used in antacids can be used; Bufferin, for example, uses magnesium oxide.
 Other preparations use calcium carbonate.
 Gas-forming agents in effervescent tablet and powder formulations can also double as a buffering agent, one example being sodium bicarbonate, used in Alka-Seltzer.

 Taking vitamin C with aspirin has been investigated as a method of protecting the stomach lining.
 In trials, vitamin C-releasing aspirin (ASA-VitC) or a buffered aspirin formulation containing vitamin C was found to cause less stomach damage than aspirin alone.

 Retinal vein occlusion

 It is a widespread habit among eye specialists (ophthalmologists) to prescribe aspirin as an add-on medication for patients with retinal vein occlusion (RVO), such as central retinal vein occlusion (CRVO) and branch retinal vein occlusion (BRVO).
-The reason of this widespread use is the evidence of its proven effectiveness in major systemic venous thrombotic disorders, and it has been assumed that may be similarly beneficial in various types of retinal vein occlusion.
+The reason for this widespread use is the evidence of its proven effectiveness in major systemic venous thrombotic disorders, and it has been assumed that may be similarly beneficial in various types of retinal vein occlusion.

 However, a large-scale investigation based on data of nearly 700 patients showed "that aspirin or other antiplatelet aggregating agents or anticoagulants adversely influence the visual outcome in patients with CRVO and hemi-CRVO, without any evidence of protective or beneficial effect".
 Several expert groups, including the Royal College of Ophthalmologists, recommended against the use of antithrombotic drugs (incl. aspirin) for patients with RVO.